rwarbelow/ruby-and-apis/_posts/2015-11-21-writing-to-csvs.markdown

 end
 {% endhighlight %}

-Check out the [I/O Mode Ruby Docs](http://ruby-doc.org/core-2.0.0/IO.html#method-c-new-label-IO+Open+Mode) for more info on modes that can be passed in.
+Check out the <a href="http://ruby-doc.org/core-2.0.0/IO.html#method-c-new-label-IO+Open+Mode">I/O Mode Ruby Docs</a> for more info on modes that can be passed in.

 <div class="card blue-grey darken-1">
   <div class="card-content white-text">